 Schuyler County 4-H clubs

-- Downing 4-H Club, meets at 7 p.m. on the second Monday of the month at Downing Christian Church (September to April) and Downing Depot Park (May to August).
+- Downing 4-H Club meets at 7 p.m. on the second Monday of the month at Downing Christian Church (November to March) and Downing Depot Park (April to October).

-- Greentop Wildcats, meets at 5:30 p.m. on the first Thursday of the month at Greentop Park (April to October) and Downing Firehouse (November to March)
+- Greentop Wildcats 4-H Club meets at 4 p.m. on the first Sunday of the month at Greentop Park (April to October) and Luke Erwin’s (November to March)

-- Queen City 4-H Club, meets at 5 p.m on the second Sunday of the month at the Queen City Park Community Building.
+- Queen City 4-H Club meets at 5 p.m on the second Sunday of the month at Mike & Donna Gray’s.